antonfirsov/docs/2024/02-Feb/our-vision-for-dotnet-9/our-vision-for-dotnet-9.md

 featured_image: our-vision-for-dotnet-9.png
 categories: .NET
 tags: .net 9, featured-preview
 summary: "Welcome to .NET 9!
-Learn about how we're improving .NET for all kinds of apps, with a special focus on cloud native and performance."
+Learn about how we're improving .NET for all kinds of apps, with a special focus on cloud native, AI, and performance."
-post_date: 2024-02-13 10:00:00
+post_date: 2024-02-13 10:06:00
 ---

 Welcome to .NET 9!
 We're at the beginning of another annual release cycle, following the successful launch of .NET 8 a few months back.
 We recommend that developers transition their apps to [.NET 8](https://devblogs.microsoft.com/dotnet/announcing-dotnet-8/).
 In this post, we'll share our initial vision for .NET 9, set to be released at .NET Conf 2024 at the end of the year.
 Our most important focus areas are cloud-native and intelligent app development.
 You can expect significant investments in performance, productivity, and security, as well as advancements across the platform.